Tuesday / December 18

 Written by Coffey

-Today’s session saw the men particularly energetic and excited to rehearse (mostly because the play is really coming together, but partially because of some holiday candy).
+Today’s session saw the men particularly energetic and excited to rehearse.
 Our Gloucester shared with us that he had found his character’s “secret weapon,” a cane!
 “It’s helped me to perceive what it’s like to rely on something like this,” he said.
 He explained that using a cane in rehearsal, and also outside of sessions, has helped him to better understand Gloucester’s world and sympathize with his outlook.
 Gloucester wasn’t the only character in the group that was becoming more realized.
 Goneril checked in, saying, “I’m glad that Lear is gone, but my place is all smashed up and the silverware is gone.”
 Another man, who plays one of Lear’s attendants, replied to Goneril’s concerns: “I’d say sorry about the place, but I’m not.
 And as for the silverware, have you looked behind the dresser?”

 Before we began our rehearsal, one man shared with the group his concern that scene I.v, because of some bumpy rehearsals, might need to be cut: “I think for the amount of time we’ll spend on it, it won’t be worth it… I don’t think we’re gonna get it right.”
 This concern sparked a fruitful conversation as many members of the group came to the scene’s defense.